-Spatial derivatives in (4) are calculated using a 2mode reconstruction of the potential temperature field from the EOF analysis (appendix; Fig. 8), reintroducing dimensional units.
+Spatial derivatives in (4) are calculated using a 2-mode reconstruction of the potential temperature field from the EOF analysis (Appendix, Figure 8), reintroducing dimensional units.
 When calculating the 2-mode reconstruction, the standard deviation of temperature on each isopycnal is reintroduced, but the mean is not, which effectively removes the temporal trend from the data.

-The reconstructed fields are translated onto a 1° latitude by 4° longitude grid, as shown for $\tilde{\psi}$ in Fig. 7b.
-The size of a grid box is chosen to be consistent with the station spacing, with an associated length scale on the order of 100 km.
-Of course, the parameterized diffusivity κ_H is sensitive to the station spacing and length scale.
-The value of temperature within a grid box is the average of all data points within the grid box from all years.
-Since spatial gradients in temperature on an
+The reconstructed fields are translated onto a 1^o latitude by 4^o longitude grid, as shown for $\tilde{\psi}$ 391 in Figure 7b.
+The size of a grid box is chosen to be consistent with the station spacing, with an 392 associated length scale on the order of 100 km.
+Of course, the parameterized diffusivity κ_H is 393 sensitive to the station spacing and length scale.
+The value of temperature within a grid box is the 394 average of all data points within the grid box from all years.
+Since spatial gradients in temperature 395 on an isopycnal vary negligibly in time between 2003 and 2015 (section 4), it is appropriate to 396 combine data from all years to calculate derivatives (using centered finite differences), reducing 397 uncertainty.
+Gridding the data and taking discrete derivatives imposes a length-scale on the results, 398 but permits the calculation of first- and second-order spatial derivatives that reflect the observed 399 large-scale, slowly-varying gradients in tracer fields.
+400